steiib/steiib/README.md

-<h1 align="left">Hi 👋, I'm Steve</h1>
+<h1 align="center">Hi 👋, I'm Steve</h1>

 ###

-<h3 align="left">I’m a 4th-year Computer Engineering student at FEU Institute of Technology.
+<h3 align="center">I’m a 4th-year Computer Engineering student at FEU Institute of Technology.
 I enjoy working on the creative side of software development, especially front-end projects where I can focus on design and user experience.</h3>

 ###